Fiskars Oyj Abp Earnings Call Transcripts

 -

-Q1 saw a return to growth and improved EBIT, with strong direct-to-consumer performance and operational progress on business area separation.
-Despite US tariff headwinds and weak China demand, guidance for 2025 remains for improved EBIT, supported by cost actions and sourcing diversification.
+Q1 saw a return to growth and improved EBIT, with strong D2C performance and operational progress on business area separation.
+Despite US tariff headwinds, guidance for 2025 remains unchanged, supported by mitigation actions and gross margin resilience.

 Fiscal Year 2024